 Yes, celiac disease can be passed on to your children if you or your partner carry a gene for the disease.
-But, carrying a gene doesn’t mean your child will definitely have celiac disease.
+But carrying a gene does not mean your child will definitely have celiac disease.
 It means your child is at risk of developing celiac disease.

 What Are the Genes for Celiac Disease?

-There are 2 genes for celiac disease.
+There are two genes for celiac disease.
 These genes are called human leukocyte antigen (HLA) DQ2 and DQ8.
-Many people who have celiac disease have at least 1 of these genes.
-In very rare cases, a person won’t have these genes, but might develop celiac disease anyway.
+Many people who have celiac disease have at least one of these genes.
+In very rare cases, a person will not have these genes but might develop celiac disease anyway.

 Doctors will test your child for the genes through a blood test.

-Genetic testing can help your child by figuring out if he/she:
+Genetic testing can help your child by figuring out if they:

-- Is at risk of developing celiac disease at any point in his/her lifetime
+Are at risk of developing celiac disease at any point in their lifetime

-- If he/she carries the genes for celiac disease, which could be passed to his/her children in the future
+Carry the genes for celiac disease, which could be passed to their children in the future

 What Do the Test Results Mean?

-- If the test results are positive for HLA DQ2 or DQ8, your child is at risk of developing celiac disease.
-It doesn’t mean he/she will definitely have celiac disease and the chance of developing celiac disease is still low.
-But, your child should have regular blood tests to see if/she has blood markers (signs in the blood) for celiac disease.
+If the test results are positive for HLA DQ2 or DQ8, your child is at risk of developing celiac disease.
+It doesn’t mean they will definitely have celiac disease and the chance of developing celiac disease is still low.
+But your child should have regular blood tests to see if they have blood markers (signs in the blood) for celiac disease.